amiremohamadi/miv/README.md

 - ncurses

 ## Copying
-This library is available to anybody free of charge, under the terms of GPL V.2 License.
+Available to anybody free of charge, under the terms of GPL V.2 License.